Formula One's Chinese Grand Prix postponed due to virus - WHIZ News

-LONDON (AP) — Formula One’s governing body on Wednesday postponed the Chinese Grand Prix that was due to be staged in Shanghai in April, the latest sporting event impacted by the fast-spreading viral infection in the country.
+LONDON (AP) — Formula One organizers on Wednesday postponed the Chinese Grand Prix that was due to be staged in Shanghai in April, the latest sporting event impacted by the fast-spreading viral infection in the country.

 Other virus-enforced cancellations or postponements range from soccer and Olympic qualifying events to golf tournaments.